Stockwell Day: Career in provincial politics

 In 1986, Day was elected to represent Red Deer North in the Legislative Assembly of Alberta as a Progressive Conservative (PC), a position that he held until 2000.

-In December 1992, newly elected Alberta premier Ralph Klein brought Day into cabinet as his minister of labour, a position in which he oversaw controversial changes in his ministry, including layoffs in the civil service.
-In this role, Day was credited with working with all of Alberta's Public Service Unions to achieve an unprecedented 5 percent voluntary reduction in their collective agreements.
-While Day was Minister of Labour, Alberta had the lowest number of days lost due to labour disputes of any province.
+In December 1992, newly elected Alberta premier Ralph Klein brought Day into his cabinet as his minister of labour, a position in which he oversaw controversial changes in his ministry, including layoffs in the civil service.
+In this role, Day was credited with working with all of Alberta's Public Service Unions to achieve an unprecedented five per cent voluntary reduction in their collective agreements.
+While Day was minister of labour, Alberta had the lowest number of days lost due to labour disputes of any province.
 As Minister Responsible for the Worker's Compensation Board, Day oversaw the elimination of the Compensation Board's unfunded liability of $600 million.
 This led to a general reduction in premiums for businesses and a general increase in workers' benefits.

-In October 1994 Government House Leader was added to his responsibility.
-In May 1996, Day was made Minister of Social Services, and in March 1997, he became Treasurer.
+In October 1994, Government House Leader was added to his responsibility.
+In May 1996, Day was made Minister of Social Services and, in March 1997, he became Treasurer.
 As Treasurer, Day oversaw a continued paying down of Alberta's debt while he cut taxes, instituting a flat tax rate in 1999.

-In April 1999, while Mr. Day was still Treasurer, he wrote a letter criticizing Red Deer lawyer and public school board trustee Lorne Goddard for representing a defendant who was ultimately convicted on charges of possessing child pornography.
-In the letter, Mr. Day suggested that Mr. Goddard's argument in court that the Canadian Constitution protected his client's right to possess child pornography implied that he himself believed that pedophiles have the right to own such materials, and that this further implies that he also must believe that teachers should have the right to pornographic images of their students.
+In April 1999, while Day was still Treasurer, he wrote a letter criticizing Red Deer lawyer and public school board trustee Lorne Goddard for representing a defendant who was ultimately convicted on charges of possessing child pornography.
+In the letter, Day suggested that Goddard's argument in court that the Canadian Constitution protected his client's right to possess child pornography implied that he himself believed that pedophiles have the right to own such materials and that this further implies that he also must believe that teachers should have the right to pornographic images of their students.

-In response, Mr. Goddard sued Mr. Day for defamation.
+In response, Goddard sued Day for defamation.
 The suit was eventually settled on December 22, 2000, in the plaintiff's favour.
-According to an Adjudication Order from the Office Of The Information And Privacy Commissioner of Alberta, an Alberta Government News Release of January 16, 2001 indicated that the total settlement cost for the suit was $792,064.40, including $60,000 in damages paid to the plaintiff, which costs were paid by Alberta taxpayers, although Mr. Day did eventually pay back the Alberta Government the $60,000 in damages out of his own pocket.
-Additionally, Mr. Day later wrote a letter to a local paper in his riding as a Federal Member of Parliament expressing deep regret "that my former friend Lorne Goddard and his family, have been personally hurt."
+According to an adjudication order from the Office of the Information and Privacy Commissioner of Alberta, the total settlement cost for the suit was $792,064.40, including $60,000 in damages paid to the plaintiff, costs that were paid by Alberta taxpayers.
+However, Day eventually paid back the Alberta Government the $60,000 in damages out of his own pocket.
+Additionally, Day later wrote a letter to a local paper in his riding as a member of Parliament expressing deep regret "that my former friend Lorne Goddard and his family, have been personally hurt."